tla/AoC2022/README.md

 * Day 6: a proper holiday after day 5.
 Tried out exception handling, for giggles
 * Day 7: Holiday over!!
 The `clojure.zip` library has a pretty large learning curve ("next" is the same as "down" when you are starting?
 They could have mentioned that? *sigh*)
 * Day 8: Straightforward grids.
 I would really like a way to refactor / simplify the collection of a bunch of derived values from a data structure I have to pass to multiple functions.
+* Day 9: The joys of seemingly unambiguous instructions that become very ambiguous once the initial assumption is violated (in this case, that a head knot will only be moving in one dimension.)
+Try as I might, I can't get the right answer for part 2, and I found my first (wrong for the puzzle) rope-move algorithm more aesthetically pleasing.
+* Day 10: Signal processing, nothing too hard, abusing zero-indexing for my own fun and profit.

 ## If you want